 Local Asset Management Plan Did the MTW PHA allocate costs within the statue in the Plan Year?
 Yes Did the MTW PHA implement a local asset management plan (LAMP) in the Plan Year?
 No, ongoing Did the MTW PHA provide a LAMP in the appendix?
 Yes, appendix item A If the MTW PHA has provided a LAMP in the appendix, please provide a brief update on No actual changes in the Plan Year. implementation of the LAMP.
 Please provide any actual changes (which must be detailed in an approved Annual MTW Plan/Plan amendment) or state that the MTW PHA did not make any changes in the Plan Year.

 Section VI: Administrative

 Reviews, Audits, and Inspections

-The annual reviews/audits/inspections are in progress for 2022 but summarized results below for 2021:
+The annual reviews/audits/inspections conducted in 2023 are summarized below: